AutoFR: Automated Filter Rule Generation for Adblocking: Implementation

 \subsection{Agent}

-\descr{Action Space \actionspace{}.} During the \textsc{Initialize} procedure (Alg.~\ref{alg:autofrg-algorithm}), we visit the site $\ell$, multiple times and construct the action space, as explained in detail in App.~\ref{app:action-space} and summarized here.
-First, we convert every request to three different filter rules as shown in Table~\ref{tab:network-filter-rule-syntax}.
-We add edges between them (eSLD $\rightarrow$ FQDN $\rightarrow$ With path), which serve as the finer grain edges, shown in Fig.~\ref{fig:action-space-node}.
-We further augment \actionspace{} by considering the ``initiator'' of each request, retrieved from the Chrome DevTools protocol~\cite{network-initiator}, and depicted in solid lines in Fig.~\ref{fig:action-space-node}.
-This makes the \actionspace{} taller, and reduces the number of arms to explore per run of MAB, as described in Sec.~\ref{sec:alg-design}. \footnote{The intuition is that if only \textit{doubleclick.net} initiates requests to \textit{clmbtech.com}, then the agent should try \textit{doubleclick.net} first.} The resulting action space, is a directed acyclic graph with nodes that represent filter rules; see Fig.~\ref{fig:action-space-node} for a zoom-in and App~\ref{app:action-space}, Fig.~\ref{fig:action-space} for a bigger example.
-We implement it as a NetworkX graph~\cite{NetworkX} and save it as a ``.graphml'' file~\cite{GraphML}, which is a standard graph file type and utilized by prior work~\cite{PageGraph}.
+\descr{Action Space \actionspace{}.} \inarxivversion{During the \textsc{Initialize} procedure (Alg.~\ref{alg:autofrg-algorithm}), we visit the site $\ell$ multiple times and construct the action space, as explained in \appref~\ref{app:action-space} and summarized here.} \inusenixversion{During the \textsc{Initialize} procedure (Alg.~\ref{alg:autofrg-algorithm}), we visit the site $\ell$ multiple times and construct the action space from all the visits.} First, we convert every request to three different filter rules, as shown in Table~\ref{tab:network-filter-rule-syntax}.
+We add edges between them (eSLD $\rightarrow$ FQDN $\rightarrow$ With path), which serve as the \finergrain{} edges, shown in Fig.~\ref{fig:action-space-node}.
+We further augment \actionspace{} by considering the ``initiator'' of each request, retrieved from the Chrome DevTools protocol and depicted in solid lines in Fig.~\ref{fig:action-space-node}.
+This makes the \actionspace{} taller and reduces the number of arms to explore per run of MAB, as described in Sec.~\ref{sec:alg-design}.
+The resulting action space is a directed acyclic graph with nodes that represent filter rules; \inarxivversion{ see Fig.~\ref{fig:action-space-node} for a zoom-in along with \appref~\ref{app:action-space} and Fig.~\ref{fig:action-space} for a larger example.} \inusenixversion{Fig.~\ref{fig:action-space-node} provides a zoom-in example.} We implement it as a NetworkX graph and save it as a ``.graphml'' file, a standard graph file type utilized by prior work~\cite{alex2019generation}.

-\descr{Policy.} The UCB policy of Sec~\ref{sec:policy} is implemented in python.
-At time $t$ (Alg.~\ref{alg:autofrg-algorithm}, line 14), the agent retrieves the filter rule, indicated by the policy, and applies it on the snapshot instance.
+\descr{Policy.} The UCB policy of Sec.~\ref{sec:policy} is implemented in python.
+At time $t$ (Alg.~\ref{alg:autofrg-algorithm}, line 14), the agent retrieves the filter rule selected by the policy and applies it on the randomly chosen site snapshot instance.